 Enter Kelly Block, the Conservative MP for Saskatoon-Rosetown-Biggar.
 Last week, she “celebrated” Kenney’s cuts with a flyer mailed to members of her riding.

 “New arrivals to Canada have received dental and vision care paid by your tax dollars.
 They’ve had free prescriptions.
 Not anymore,” the flyer reads.
+Just like that.

-Canadians are outraged.
+Canadians were outraged.

 In Parliament on Tuesday, the official opposition NDP said the flyer was “offensive” and called on Block to apologize.